-Visiting Robben Island is one of the top activities to do in Cape Town and really ought to be included on any length visit to the city.
+Visiting Robben Island is definitely one of the top things to do in Cape Town and should be on any visitors’ itinerary for the city.

-The experience was firmly at the top of my list too during my recent visit to beautiful South Africa.
-I found it to be the most insightful and interesting day, and so I thought I’d put this detailed guide together for visiting Robben Island on a tour from Cape Town.
+The Robben Island experience was firmly at the top of my list too during my recent visit to beautiful South Africa.
+It was a seriously insightful and interesting day, and so I thought I’d put this detailed guide on how to visit Robben Island on a tour from Cape Town.

 Why I wanted to visit Robben Island